 - Computer Sciences

 - Many more

-The position requiring at least a bachelor’s degree in a specific or related field (or its equivalent).
+To qualify for the H-1B, the proposed position for the individual must require at least a bachelor’s degree in a specific or related field (or its equivalent).

 In addition, individuals must have completed a bachelor’s degree or its equivalent in a field of study related to the position.
 If the individual obtained the degree overseas, or it is not a four-year bachelor’s degree, an education evaluation must be completed to verify that through education or experience the individual has the equivalent of a bachelor’s degree.